livingdocsIO/documentation/content/guides/documents/includes/document-teasers.md

 ```

 With the teaser finally in place we can link articles and the editor will populate the values as we return them out of our service.
-Also you can see the above directives of our teaser appear in a box on the sidebar (doc-toggles, doc-image).
+Also you can see the above directives of our teaser appear in a box on the sidebar (doc-image).

 {{< img src="./my-teaser.png" alt="Empty Teaser Include" >}}

 ## Document Dashboard in Editor